joubercalixto/zebrafish-facility-manager/zf-deployment-docs/docs/InitialDeployment.md

 ```

 ToDo the --delete option to rsync does not seem to work from within the cron
 job.
-It can be run manually once in a while.
+It can be run manually once in a while which will clean up the chaff on the
+backup server.

 #### Schedule Backup